cicero225/llm_pokemon_scaffold/README.md

 An of Claude playing Pokemon Red using the PyBoy emulator, based (but heavily elaborated on) on the original starter code provided by David Hershey of Anthropic (https://github.com/davidhershey/ClaudePlaysPokemonStarter/tree/main)

+This is NO LONGER a basic scaffold.
+In fact, it adds quite a lot to try to help LLMs perform, partly see just what is necessary.

 The starter version included:

 - Simple agent that uses Claude to play Pokemon Red